Abuk Payiti Ayik: Political career

 Before independence, Abuk Payiti represented Malakal, a Sudanese border area that was disputed between north and south, in the Southern Sudan Legislative Assembly.
 She was also involved with the body's gender committee.

 She helped advocate for women's needs throughout the peace process and during the writing of the Comprehensive Peace Agreement with the government of Sudan.

 Payiti is affiliated with the Sudan People's Liberation Movement and has been involved with its Women Commission.

+Transitional political career

 After independence, she became a representative of Malakal County in Upper Nile State in the National Legislative Assembly.
 She has served in the legislature as chair of the committee on Gender, Social Welfare, Youth & Sports and later as chair of the Health committee.

+Political positions and public work

 As an advocate for women's rights, Payiti has also been involved in the South Sudan Women General Association and Sudanese Women Empowerment for Peace, serving as director of the latter's gender desk for the southern sector.

 The Sudan Tribune describes her as "a quiet but conservative lawmaker."